backupbrew/switchbrew/NS Services.md

 Takes 2 input u8s, an u32
 [launch\_flags](Process%20Manager%20services.md "wikilink"), and an u64
 titleID.
-Returns an output u64.
+Returns an output u64 PID.

+Launches an application title which is registered with NS.

 [Category:Services](Category:Services "wikilink")